-The Massachusetts General Hospital Parkinson's Disease and Movement Disorders Center provides comprehensive care for patients with Parkinson's disease and related conditions.
+Welcome to the Massachusetts General Hospital Parkinson Disease and Movement Disorder Center.
+We are committed to providing the highest quality of care for Parkinson’s disease and related conditions.

 Massachusetts General Hospital's Movement Disorders Unit sees patients from around the world for everything from the most common to the rarest of movement disorders.

 Part of the Neurology Department at Massachusetts General Hospital, the General Neurology Program’s board-certified neurologists work with primary care physicians to diagnose and treat a wide variety of neurological conditions.